-For some reason, I think it's perfectly all right to use tinned chickpeas in dishes but lentils - not so much.
+For a very good reason, I think it's perfectly all right to use tinned chickpeas in dishes but lentils - not so much.
 Perhaps it's because they cook so easy as shown above, or perhaps it's because they overcook even easier - and if that happens, we are in my dreaded soup territory.
-Chickpeas do not dissolve into mushiness; lentils might.
+Chickpeas do not dissolve into mushiness but lentils might.

 Can I add bacon?

 Would it be all right to add bacon or diced ham?
 What a silly question: I can’t think of many things that won’t be improved by adding bacon.
 But it will whack up the calorie content and there is all that cheese already.

 So the answer is: yes, but be cautious of how much you want to eat.

 One pot dish

 The dish cooks in one pan only and can be served in it too so the washing up is minimal.
 It takes fifteen minutes to put together, plus cooking the lentils beforehand – or opening a tin if you really insist and promise not to turn them into a soup.

 I like to use my cast iron pan but any ovenproof skillet will be just as fit for the purpose.
 Once the lentils are cooked all it takes is to sweat the garlic with the spices and tomato paste, then stir in the lentils and smother it all with cheese.